baqarshah525/AI-ML-Internship-Tasks/README.md

 * Features such as chest pain type, maximum heart rate achieved, ST depression, and number of major vessels showed significant influence on prediction outcomes.
 * The model achieved an accuracy of XX% and an ROC-AUC Score of XX (replace with your actual results).

+# Task 4: General Health Query Chatbot (Prompt Engineering Based)

+## Objective

+To build a chatbot that can answer general health-related questions using a Large Language Model (LLM) while ensuring responses are friendly, informative, and safe.

+## Model Used

+Llama 3 8B (via Groq API)

+## Libraries Used

+Groq

+## Tasks Performed

+Installed and configured the Groq API client

+Created a conversational chatbot interface

+Designed prompts using prompt engineering techniques

+Implemented safety filters for emergency and high-risk medical queries

+Generated clear and user-friendly health information responses

+Added error handling for API requests

+## Features

+Provides general health information

+Uses prompt engineering to guide model behavior

+Prevents harmful medical advice

+Detects emergency-related keywords and displays safety warnings

+Supports continuous conversation until the user exits

+## Example Queries

+What causes a sore throat?

+Is paracetamol safe for children?

+How can I improve my sleep quality?

+What are common symptoms of dehydration?

+## Safety Measures

+The chatbot does not diagnose medical conditions.

+The chatbot does not prescribe medications.

+Users are encouraged to consult healthcare professionals for serious concerns.

+Emergency-related queries trigger a warning message advising immediate medical assistance.

+## Key Findings

+Prompt engineering significantly improves response quality and consistency.

+Safety filters help reduce the risk of providing potentially harmful medical guidance.

+The chatbot can effectively answer general health-related questions in a clear and friendly manner.

+Combining LLM capabilities with safety rules creates a more reliable conversational health assistant.